cairo-book/cairo-book/src/ch08-02-traits-in-cairo.md

 difference is that after `impl`, we put a name for the implementation, then use the `of` keyword, and then specify the name of the trait we are writing the implementation for.
 If the implementation is for a generic type, we place the generic type name in the angle brackets after the trait name.

+Note that we don't need to define the implementation as `pub` if the trait it implements is `pub` itself.
+Defining an implementation as `pub` only allows to access its path externally.

 Within the `impl` block, we put the method signatures that the trait definition has defined.
 Instead of adding a semicolon after each